Joint Deformities in Rheumatoid Arthritis

 All of these can be extremely painful and can render the joints unusable, resulting in further disability.
 However, doctors often work with patients once they have begun to develop these deformities in the hands particularly, as it is widely recognized that having issues with the hands more often affect daily life in a negative way.

-Treatment for hand deformities includes medication, ice and rest in the event of pain.
+Treatment for hand joint deformities in rheumatoid arthritis includes medication, ice and rest in the event of pain.
 Other treatment includes occupational therapy for keeping fingers limber, wrist splints, and silver rings, which may keep the joint stable and prevent it from continuing to grow in such a way that it is later rendered unusable.

 In some cases, a joint replacement is recommended.
 This is not typically done on the middle or index fingers, as they are not as necessary for gripping objects (though it can be done on them as well).
 In most cases, the joint is fitted with a prosthesis made of either plastic, metal or silicone.
 The prosthesis can be cemented onto the bone, or it can be placed a bit further out so that the bone will grow onto the prosthesis and place it there permanently.